TryGhost/migrate/packages/listr-smart-renderer/README.md

 list.run();
 ```

-This package also exports a `makeTaskRunner` method that simplifies your script:
+This package also exports a `makeTaskRunner` method that simplifies your script. `listr2` is used here.

 ```js
 import {makeTaskRunner} from '@tryghost/listr-smart-renderer';